Mortgage in Germany: How Baufinanzierung Actually Works

 Total Buying Costs: A Realistic Breakdown

-Without a real estate agent (Makler), costs drop to roughly 8% of the purchase price.
+Without a real estate agent (Makler), costs drop to roughly 8%.
 Since 2020, buyer and seller share agent fees equally in most cases.

 SCHUFA and Your Mortgage Application

 Every German mortgage application involves a SCHUFA check.
-As of March 17, 2026, SCHUFA uses a new scoring system on a 100-999 point scale.
-Your score reflects your credit history in Germany: how reliably you have paid bills, whether you have existing loans, and how long your credit history is.
+The scoring system uses a 100 to 999 point scale.
+Your score reflects how reliably you have handled credit in Germany: bill payments, existing loans, and the length of your financial track record here.

 Step-by-Step: Getting a Mortgage in Germany